NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/tell-recipients-who-your-messages-are-from.md

 {% include components/image-with-caption.html
     src="email-sender-name-example-nhs-notify-3.png"
-    alt="A screenshot of an email inbox showing where the email sender name and from email address will appear." caption="An example of a recipient's inbox showing your email sender name and from email address."
+    caption="An example of a recipient's inbox showing your email sender name and from email address."
 %}